 On Being Certain: Believing You Are Right When You're Not: Believing You Are Right Even When You're Not

-By Robert Alan Burton
+by Robert Alan Burton

 "On Being Certain: Believing You Are Right When You're Not" by Robert Alan Burton explores the fascinating and often perplexing nature of certainty.
 In this thought-provoking book, Burton delves into the psychology behind our unwavering convictions and the feeling of being absolutely right.